 - Ops & Reporting: Person D

-Then, you want to be clear on who needs to review what.
+After that, you want to be clear on who needs to review what.
 Perhaps your content lead only needs to review the final content in a Word doc but doesn’t care if he/she sees it in the final email template.
 Understand what everyone wants to review and write it down, so you don’t have questions down the line if something is ready for launch.

-This is a great time for a kick-off meeting to discuss your marketing plan and get everyone aligned on the same goals and strategy.
+This is a great time for a kick-off meeting to discuss your marketing plan and get everyone aligned on the same marketing goals and strategy.

 Step 3: Defining marketing tactics